Aufiero/circRNAprofiler/README.md

 BiocManager::install("circRNAprofiler")
 ```

-To download the latest development version on github use:
+To install the latest development version use:

 ``` r
 if (!requireNamespace("BiocManager", quietly = TRUE))